Glover Prize: 2019

 After a record-breaking year with over 480 paintings entered, the 2019 Glover Prize was awarded to Piers Greville for the work Pedder Prime Cuts, an oil and acrylic painting of Lake Pedder, a Tasmanian glacial lake.

 2020

 The 2020 Glover Prize was awarded to Tasmanian artist Robert O'Connor, for his piece titled: 'Somewhere in the midlands'.
 O'Connor's painting depicted a large hunk of meat sitting on a bed of mashed potatoes with peas and gravy, shown in front of a Tasmanian landscape.
 O'Connor had been a finalist in the Glover Prize four times prior to 2020.

 2021

 The 2021 Glover Prize was won by Hobart artist Sebastian Galloway for a work titled View of Mt.
 Lyell through an Acid Raindrop.
 The work is oil paint on copper; the artist stated that the copper medium reflected the mining history of Queenstown.

 2022

 The 2022 Glover Prize was won by Victorian artist Jennifer Riddle with her work titled Wanderings of the Past and Now.
 The work is a synthetic polymer on canvas, and depicts Port Davey, in Tasmania.

+2023

+Joanna Chew for Tender, an oil on linen that references two works by John Glover in amongst tents and caravans set up at the Hobart Showgrounds to deal with the lack of housing in the city.

+2024

+Nicholas Blowers for Lake Bed, inspired by the landscape of Lake Gordon when the water level dropped to reveal a drowned forest.